 - Awesome Oscillator trading strategy

 - Awesome Oscillator and MACD trading strategy

 Awesome Oscillator vs MACD: what is the difference?

-Awesome oscillator (AO) and MACD are both technical analysis indicators which measure the market momentum.
+Awesome Oscillator (AO) and MACD are both technical analysis indicators that measure the market momentum.
 They are used to provide signals for potential trend direction, trend reversal or entry and exit alerts by analysing the weakness or the strength of an asset.
-Even though there are similarities in the way the two indicators function, there are also some differences in the calculation, the way they appear on the chart as well some of the basic strategies.
+Even though there are similarities in the way the Awesome Oscillator and MACD strategy functions, there are also some differences in the calculation, the way they appear on the chart and some of the basic strategies.

 - AO uses the 34-period and 5-period simple moving average.
 The MACD indicator uses 26-period and 12-period exponential moving averages along with the 9-period signal line.

 - Using the exponential moving averages would mean that MACD can react quicker compared to the Awesome Oscillator.